malkhalil-luc/COMP488-A2/README.md

 ## Save data
 Writes `data/save.json` (high score only).
 Delete it to reset.

-## Changes:
+## Changes summary
 - Added levels: Collecting 5 coins now increases the level and spawns an extra enemy.
 - Added slow zone object: A new world object slows the player down whenever they step inside it.
-- Adjusted movement inside slow zone: Player speed drops from 360 to 160 while in the zone to create a simple risk–reward tradeoff.
+- Adjusted movement inside slow zone: Player speed drops from 360 to 133 while in the zone to create a simple risk–reward tradeoff.

-## Decision‑Change
+## Decision Change
 ### Slow Zone (new world object)
 *-* What it does: When the player steps into the slow zone, their movement speed drops.
 * Why it matters: It makes the player think about their path so they don’t get stuck or caught by enemies while moving slower.